Alicia Amherst: Other botanical and horticultural activities

-Amherst's collecting expeditions took her to Mozambique and South Africa (1899), Rhodesia (1900), and Ceylon, New Zealand, Australia, and Canada (1927).
+Amherst's collecting expeditions took her to Mozambique and South Africa (1899), Rhodesia (1900), and Ceylon (now Sri Lanka), New Zealand, Australia, and Canada (1927).

 This was a period when horticultural schools were being founded in England, and Amherst advocated on behalf of women entering the field.
+Amherst spoke at Swanley Horticultural College in 1902.

 Amherst was also known as a fine artist of botanical and other subjects.
 In 1900, her husband published On the Eve of the War: A Narrative of Impressions During a Journey in Cape Colony, the Free State, the Transvaal, Natal, and Rhodesia and several of its illustrations were from sketches or photographs by Amherst.

 She took part in a campaign to save the Chelsea Physic Garden, a London garden dating back to 1673.
 She sat on its management committee, and the garden now holds her archive.

 Honours and legacy

 Amherst was made a Member of the Order of the British Empire in 1918.
 She was the only woman to receive the Freedom of the Worshipful Company of Gardeners, a London livery company (a kind of trade association or guild) that was chartered in 1605.

 The plant Hebe 'Alicia Amherst'—a purple-flowered cultivar synonymous with H. veitchii as well as a plant species Kaempferia ceciliae N.E.Br. (family Zingiberaceae) —were named after her.

 A first biography, The Well-Connected Gardener: A Biography of Alicia Amherst, Founder of Garden History, was published in 2010.